Sitecore/accelerate-content-hub/integrations/Sitecore.ContentHub.Integration.OrderCloudConnector/readme.md

 **OrderCloud Connector** is a reference implementation for synchronising product and catalogue data from [Sitecore Content Hub](https://www.sitecore.com/products/content-hub) to [Sitecore OrderCloud](https://ordercloud.io/).
 Built with Azure Functions and designed for extensibility, this open-source connector is triggered by Experience Edge webhooks and processes updates asynchronously via Azure Service Bus.

-This solution provides a robust foundation for integrating your Content Hub product data into OrderCloud’s commerce-ready APIs.
+This solution provides a robust foundation for integrating your Content Hub product data into OrderCloudâ€™s commerce-ready APIs.

+> âš ï¸ **Note**
+>
+> The provided code is intended as a guideline and must be tailored to suit your specific implementation requirements.
+Please ensure thorough end-to-end testing is conducted to validate its functionality and performance in your environment.

 ## Project Overview